 How Safe and Reliable is the Car?

-Even if the safety standards are up to par, reliability can also be an issue in older cars.
-If it’s in the shop more often than it’s in your driveway, it might be time to either find a new car or a new mechanic—even if each fix isn’t that expensive.
+Even if the safety standards are up to par, reliability can be a big issue with older cars.
+Is your vehicle spending more time in the shop than in your driveway?
+In that case, it may be time to find a newer car and save yourself the hassle and expense of frequent repairs.

 How Much will this Repair Cost?